-- Pins, insignias, or buttons not specifically issued or authorized by the Department are not to be worn on or attached to any part or portion of the uniform in a manner that they are, or may become, visible to the public.
-The full list of jewelry standards is outlined in GO-PER-110.11 (Uniform, Equipment, and Appearance Standards), and additional information can be found in Title 6A of DCMR. - Recruits may wear small, plain stud earrings that are gold, silver, or pearl in color, not to exceed one-half (1/2) inch in diameter.
-Wearing looped, dangling, or more than two earrings per ear is prohibited. - Jewelry must not be worn on any other part of the face on duty or in uniform. - Sworn members shall not wear more than one bracelet or necklace.
+- Pins, insignias, and/or buttons not specifically issued or authorized by the department are not to be worn on or attached to any part or portion of the uniform in a manner that they are, or may become, visible to the public.
+The full list of jewelry standards is outlined in General Order 110.11. - Recruits may wear small, plain stud earrings that are gold, silver, or pearl in color not to exceed one-half (1/2) inch in diameter.
+The wearing of looped or dangling earrings or more than two earrings per ear is prohibited. - Jewelry must not be worn on any other part of the face while on-duty or while in uniform. - Sworn members shall not wear more than one bracelet or necklace.
 Attachments such as pendants, charms, and medallions shall be covered. - Sworn members may not wear more than two rings per hand.
-Wedding and engagement ring combinations are considered to be one ring. - Because the nature of police work and academy training can cause damage to jewelry items, the risk of damage should be considered when deciding to wear any jewelry item.
+Wedding and engagement ring combinations are considered to be one ring. - Because the nature of police work and academy training can cause damage to jewelry items, the risk of damage should be considered when making the decision to wear any jewelry item.